metabrainz/mb-solr/HACKING.md

   `explainOther=mbid:fe78827f-e402-42a0-ab63-a3fd11c12cc4`

-Alternatively to get the same output format as in MB Search API, unselect any value in the field `wt` (writer type) and set “Raw Query parameters” to either `wt=mbjson` or `wt=mbxml`.
+Alternatively to get the same output format as in MB Search API, unselect any value in the field “wt” (writer type) and set “Raw Query Parameters” to either `wt=mbjson` or `wt=mbxml`.
-These formats are incompatible with the `fl`, `debugQuery`, and `explainOther` flags;
-And setting these options will not change the output.
+These formats are incompatible with the “fl” field and the `debugQuery` and `explainOther` options, so setting any of these will not change the output.

 See “[Query Screen](https://solr.apache.org/guide/7_7/query-screen.html#query-screen)”
 in Apache Solr Reference Guide 7.7 for more information.

-#### Parameters priority
+#### Parameter priority

 Some parameters are automatically set on all queries based on the core configuration.

 Some parameters are set based on the request handler.
-These are identified as "invariants", which means that the parameters will always be set to this value even if you specify a different value in the admin.
+These are identified as "invariants", which means that the parameters will always be set to this value even if you specify a different value in the admin interface.
-For example the [`basic` request handler](https://github.com/metabrainz/mbsssss/blob/v-2021-05-14/common/requestHandler-basic.xml) erases `pf` field for good.
+For example the [`basic` request handler](https://github.com/metabrainz/mbsssss/blob/v-2021-05-14/common/requestHandler-basic.xml) erases the `pf` field for good.

 Some parameters for ranking are set with defaults and can be overridden.
 These can be changed by copying them into the relevant fields in the admin query panel to see the resulting change in ranking order.
-For example the [release’s request parameters](https://github.com/metabrainz/mbsssss/blob/v-2021-05-14/release/conf/request-params.xml) has a default value for `fl` field which can be overriden if needed (while the `pf` value will remain erased if used from `/basic` endpoint).
+For example the [release’s request parameters](https://github.com/metabrainz/mbsssss/blob/v-2021-05-14/release/conf/request-params.xml) has a default value for the `fl` field which can be overriden if needed (while the `pf` value will still be erased if used from the `/basic` endpoint).

-Finally “Raw Query Parameters” has lesser priority than other form fields.
+Finally, “Raw Query Parameters” has lesser priority than any other form fields.